-Time Interval: Enter a time interval, in seconds, for which user would like a log entry to be made.
+Minutes: Enter a time intervel, in minutes, for which user would like a log entry to be made.

 System > System Log Configuration > System Log Server

 The user can send Syslog messages to up to four designated servers using the System Log Server.
 It supports maximum 500 system log entries.
 To set the System Log Server configuration, click Apply.